PennyLaneAI/pennylane/doc/gallery.rst

 --------

-Let's convert the examples folder to sphinx-gallery style, and then we can include ising.py here as well!
+Let's convert the examples folder to sphinx-gallery style, and then we can include ising.py here as well.